sophiebits/blog/_posts/2020-01-01-fast-maintainable-db-patterns.md

 When I say "application code", this time I'm mostly thinking of server-side (web backend) development, where you have a database that you perform many fetches from.
 Technically speaking, nothing here is database-specific, but the _idea_ of a database is the right mental model here, so it's the terminology I'll use.

-I'm also going to focus on the sort of application frameworks where you fetch individual pieces of stored data (maybe using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) library).
+I'm going to focus on the sort of application frameworks where you fetch individual pieces of stored data (maybe using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) library).
 In particular, this post will tell you little about how to improve code that uses, say, complex SQL queries with joins.

 These are techniques that I've seen work at scale – in codebases developed by thousands of engineers, containing many millions of lines of code, and used by billions of users.

 I'm confident they make sense on small teams too.

 ## Introduction

 For the code examples in this post, I'll give my database functions names like `fetchPosts()`.
 It could have just as easily been something like `Post.fetchAll()` or `DB.queryAll(Post)`.
 The exact naming and syntax here isn't what I'm focused on.

-As an example, let's say the app we're building has a blog component, and we'd like to render a summary of published posts, with the post title, author, view count, and a fun fact about that view count number.
+As an example, let's say the app we're building has a blog component, and we'd like to render a summary of published posts, with the post title, author, number of times it's been viewed, and a fun fact about that view count number.
 The list we're rendering will look like this:

 * **"What makes a sofa a sofa?" by Sophie A**<br>
   View count: 496 (_the third [perfect number](https://en.wikipedia.org/wiki/Perfect_number)!_)